 When it comes to choosing replacement windows, the process can feel overwhelming.
-With so many different types of windows, materials and options to go through, knowing what to look for can be difficult for the average homeowner, and that is why we created this comprehensive guide to help you navigate through this process.
+With so many different types of windows, materials & options to go through, knowing what to look for can be difficult for the average homeowner, and that is why we created this comprehensive guide to help you navigate through this process.

 If you have a question about replacement windows that isn’t featured here, or require further information, contact us for assistance!